|

 Photograph Collection, 1910-1962

-7 b&w photo prints
+7 B/W photo prints

 SWCPC 340 E1-E5

-Contains images of various farming equipment, farmers, awards, crops,
+Contains images of various

-chickens, wagons, harvesting, and a horse-drawn plow.
+horse-drawn plow.
 Bulks with farming equipment.
-Texas
+Texas Tech has an active

-Tech has an active agricultural academic and field program in the South Plains region of
+agricultural academic and field program in the South Plains region of Texas.

 Farr, Louis Lee